kubernetes-sigs/cluster-api/docs/book/src/developer/tilt.md

 </aside>

+### Using a local image registry
+You can use with a local registry on your machine.
+Such a registry can be created by running `make kind-cluster`.
+You can then configure `default_registry: localhost:5000` in your `tilt-settings.json` file.

 #### tilt-settings fields

 **allowed_contexts** (Array, default=[]): A list of kubeconfig contexts Tilt is allowed to use.
 See the Tilt documentation on